 Liz is COO at the National Theatre (NT), having joined as its Finance Director in 2015.
 She is responsible for the leadership and management of the NT’s finances to deliver financial sustainability.
 This includes helping to drive forward income generation, compliance, operational effectiveness and good business practice.
 She is also responsible for IT, Health and Safety and Security.
 Prior to the NT, she was CFOO at Shakespeare’s Globe for eight years, and the Director of Finance and Administration at the Royal Albert Hall for six years.

-A Fellow of the Chartered Association of Certified Accountants, Arati has been at Barts Charity since 2006 and has held the role of Director of Finance and Operations from 2014.
+A Fellow of the Chartered Association of Certified Accountants, Arati is Director of Finance and Operations at St George's Hospital Charity where she has been since March 2019, and has over 25 years of experience in the charity sector.
 Arati has sound financial management experience and has contributed to an increase in the financial and property investments portfolio.
 Arati has also led the change management programme, including CRM systems implementation and digital projects designed to support teams in being increasingly dynamic and effective.
 Arati is passionate about using her role as a Trustee to not only serve CFG members and further the aims of the charity, but also to use it as a platform to raise awareness of challenges affecting the sector.

 Kerry is the Finance Director at Everybody Sport and Recreation, a charity which encourages individuals to improve their health through participation in recreation.
 Kerry previously worked for VAST, where she established their very successful Community Accountancy project.
 As a Chartered Management Accountant she trained in industry, then moved over to the public sector before joining the Voluntary Sector in 2008.
 Kerry is very passionate about charity finance and believes that finance teams are in a unique position to influence and drive their organisations, and so change the shape of the whole sector.